Same-Day Repairs — Walk In Anytime

 To synchronize a chronograph watch, set the main time accurately, then press the top pusher to start the chronograph.
 Align the second hand with 12 o’clock using the bottom pusher.
 Finally, press the top pusher again to stop and reset the chronograph function.

-What are common issues when setting time on a chronograph and how to solve them?
+What are common issues when setting time on a chronograph and how do I solve them?

 How can I maintain the accuracy of my chronograph watch over time?

-To maintain your chronograph watch’s accuracy, regularly service it, avoid magnetic fields, store it properly when not in use, and adjust it periodically.
+To maintain your chronograph watch’s accuracy, regularly service it every 3–5 years, avoid magnetic fields, store it properly when not in use, and adjust it periodically.
 Keep it wound if it’s mechanical, and replace the battery promptly for quartz models.
 Handle with care to prevent shocks.